 - Before beginning the experiment, have students talk about what they expect the results to be.
 Ask them what variable will melt the ice fastest.
 If you want, you can have them write down their hypothesis.

 - Fill 6 small Dixie cups or mini Solo cups with water.
 Place the cups on a baking tray and place the tray in the freezer.

 - Cut the frozen water out of the paper cups (adult help may be required for this step).
 If using Solo cups, you won’t need scissors as you should be able to just pop the ice out.

 - Place one ice cup in each of the compartments in the muffin tin.
-Pour hot water on one, cold water on another, steam on another, salt on another, and sugar on another.
-Leave one alone so that it can act as the control.
+Pour hot water on one, cold water on another, steam on another, salt on another, and sugar on another.* Leave one alone so that it can act as the control.

 Students can document the progress through taking pictures or journalling observations at one minute, five minutes, half an hour, and one hour after adding the variables.

 Here is a picture before we added anything to the ice: